MarcialRosales/concourse-workshop/realPipeline.md

 Hint: Add another job that triggers when the application is deployed with a task that simply calls (`curl https://appURL/health`)

+> There is another resource type to interact with CloudFoundry called [cf-cli](https://github.com/Pivotal-Field-Engineering/cf-cli-resource) however Concourse does not come with this one built-in so we have to declare it.

 ## <a name="lab5"> Lab 5 - Externalize credentials

 Probably most of you have already realized that we are committing the pipeline.yml into Git with credentials in clear, like Nexus's username and password.